rueedlinger/kafka-connect-image/README.md

 # Apache Kafka Connect Docker Image
 This project provides a Docker image for deploying and running Apache Kafka Connect.
-The goal of this project is to have a base or example to build your own Apache Kafka Connect Docker image which is similar to other providers.
+The goal of this project is to have a base or example to build your own Apache Kafka Connect Docker image which is similar to other providers like Confluent.

 The Docker image is based on Alpine Linux and contains:
 - *Apache Kafka 2.7*